HERIK238/PROYECTO-SURVIVAL-/README_DOCUMENTATION.md

 ## 📄 **License & Attribution**

-This documentation is part of the HomeLab AR project and follows the same license terms.
+This documentation is part of the PROYECTO-SURVIVAL- project and follows the same license terms.
 All code examples are provided as-is for educational purposes.

 ---